 World premiere: the 34th Critics' Week at the 76th Venice IFF

-Mantas Kvedaravičius (Lithuania) is a filmmaker and an academic who holds the long-standing interests in absence, materiality and body in their performative and political manifestations.
-He holds a PhD in social anthropology from the University of Cambridge, and currently is an Associate Professor at Vilnius University.
+Mantas Kvedaravičius (Lithuania) was a filmmaker and an academic who held the long-standing interests in absence, materiality and body in their performative and political manifestations.
+He had a PhD in social anthropology from the University of Cambridge, and was working as an Associate Professor at Vilnius University.
 His documentaries — Barzakh (2011) and Mariupolis (2016) have premiered and been awarded in Berlinale, Busan, Hong-Kong, Nyon Visions du Réel film festivals.